-- Exempt disabled residents from paying the alligator trapping license and alligator trapping agent license fee, but will still be required to possess an alligator trapping license or alligator trapping agent's license. - Exempt any person engaged in the taking of alligators under any permit issued by FWC authorizing the take of alligators from possessing a management area permit. - Specifies that the \$1 per egg fee and \$5 per hide fee for marketing and education services regarding alligator products will be transferred to the Department of Agriculture and Consumer Services when the Fish and Wildlife Conservation Commission has an appropriation for the transfer. - Amends s.
+- Exempt disabled residents from paying the alligator trapping license and alligator trapping agent license fee, but will still be required to possess an alligator trapping license or alligator trapping agent's license. - Exempt any person engaged in the taking of alligators under any permit issued by FWC authorizing the take of alligators from possessing a management area permit. - Provides that funding transfers to the Department of Agriculture and Consumer Services for each alligator egg will be made when appropriated by the Legislature. - Amends s.
 379.3752, F.S., to: - Remove from statute FWC's authority to require CITES tags to be affixed to the hide of any alligator taken from the wild.
 This requirement is now found throughout Chapter 68A-25, F.A.C. - Remove from statute the requirement that the number of CITEs tags available for alligators taken pursuant to a collection permit be limited to the number of tags determined by FWC to equal the safe yield of alligators.
 FWC adopted this provision in Rule 68A-25.042, F.A.C. - Provide that funding transfers to the Department of Agriculture and Consumer Services for each alligator hide will be made when appropriated by the Legislature. - Repeals s.
 379.3011, F.S., containing the definitions for "alligator," "alligator hatchling," and "process" or "processing."
 FWC adopted the definition of "alligator hatchling" in Rule 68A-1.004(4), F.A.C.
 According to FWC, the remaining definitions are no longer necessary. - Repeals s.
 379.3013, F.S., requiring FWC to study portions of the state that it intends to open to alligator collection permits.
 FWC adopted this requirement in Rule 68A-25.042, F.A.C. - Repeals s.
 379.3016, F.S., making it a first-degree misdemeanor to sell alligator products in the form of a stuffed baby alligator or other baby crocodile and selling alligator product manufactured from a species that has been declared to be endangered by the United States Fish and Wildlife Service or FWC.
 These provisions are now found in Rule 68A-25.002(2), F.A.C., and s.
 379.401(2) (a) 9.
 F.S.
 A first time violation of these prohibitions will be a second degree misdemeanor (as opposed to a first degree misdemeanor) and will escalate based on repeat offenses. - Repeals s.
 379.3017, F.S., which made it a misdemeanor to use the words "alligator" or "gator" in connection with the sale of any product derived or made from the skin of other crocodiles or in connection with the sale of other crocodiles.
 These prohibitions are now found in Rule 68A-25.002(4), F.A.C., and s.
 379.401(2)(a)9., F.S.
 A first time violation of this prohibition will be a second-degree misdemeanor and will escalate based on repeat offenses.